Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 From 2023 to 2027.
 ******* *** *******

-## Some Wonderful Books Directly Inspiring this Open Book
+## Some Well-Written Books Which have Directly Inspiring this Entirely-Open Book

+* [https://probml.github.io/pml-book/](https://probml.github.io/pml-book/): This very popular book about Machine Learning (ML) directly motivated the name of our open book.
-* https://aima.cs.berkeley.edu/ (this very popular book about AI directly motivated the name of our open book)
+* [https://aima.cs.berkeley.edu/](https://aima.cs.berkeley.edu/): This very popular book about Artificial Intelligence (AI) directly motivated the name of our open book.
 * Eiben, A.E. and Smith, J.E., 2015.
 Introduction to evolutionary computing.
 Springer-Verlag Berlin Heidelberg.
 * Fogel, D.B., 2006.
 Evolutionary computation: Toward a new philosophy of machine intelligence.
 John Wiley & Sons.
 * De Jong, K.A., 2006.
 Evolutionary computation: A unified approach.
 MIT Press.